Understanding Verbal Bullying And Its Harmful Effects

 A bully might use insults that target a specific child or adult due to their weight, gender, sexuality, race, appearance, or another reason.
 Contact your local authorities if you suspect a hate crime has occurred or believe it may occur.

-How does verbal bullying affect people?
+How does verbal bullying affect people and mental health?

 Verbal abuse and bullying can affect individuals in varying ways.
 It might cause self-esteem concerns, stress, or mental health symptoms.
 Studies show that bullying can also cause post-traumatic stress disorder (PTSD).